Community calendar: Publication week of Feb. 28, 2019

 Knit a Spring Scarf or Wrap:

 Wednesdays, March 13, 20 and 27 at 7 p.m. at The Gathering Place, 304 S. State St., Clarks Summit.
-This class is for intermediate knitters.
+This class is for experienced beginners or intermediate knitters.
 Kristina Laurito will cover basic skills to create a spring accessory.
 Cost: $25 plus $10 supply fee.

 MARCH 16